A short story of revenge. 15 yrs plus. Strong Language & Themes.

 How he got into the club dressed in the way he was dressed was in itself a miracle.
 He had hung around the back of the club in the alley and the dirt hiding in the shadows waiting for the chance, for the moment to slip past the disgruntled KP’s on their smoke break.
 He knew their routine in the same way he knew all the workers’ routine, he used do thier rotas.

-Right on time at 8.25pm the door opened and the two Polish Kitchen porter’s stepped out into the crowded alley lit their cigarettes and started the well worn routine of bitching about the customers.
-He knew that the boys would stroll down to the end of the alley to peer at the short skirts and pushed up bras that were forming a queue round the front of the club.
+Right on time at 8.25pm the door opened and the two Polish Kitchen porter’s stepped out into the alley crowded with the detritous of the busy club.
+They lit their cigarettes and started the well worn routine of bitching about the customers.
+He knew that the boys would soon stroll down to the end of the alley to peer at the short skirts and pushed up bras that were forming a queue round the front of the club.
 They were creatures of habit.

 And they didn’t disappoint.